jandiralceu/react-chat/README.md

-# RCA - React Clean Architecture
+# React Chat

-RCA aka React Clean Architecture, it's a boilerplate for React Application using Clean Architecture.
+As the name imply is a chat app created with Reactjs.
+The Idea of React Chat is to demonstrate how to create a clean architecture in frontend development.